ittaibxo/App-Migration/README.md

 <img width="1220" alt="Screenshot 2023-01-25 at 5 23 37 PM" src="https://user-images.githubusercontent.com/94193627/215164916-001e07cd-ae54-4645-8ce1-ec0793414406.png">

 ## Task 2.5:
+- Creating a database for the webserver

+To achieve this I created a primary MySQL database from Amazon Relational Database Service (RDS).
+Then I created a standby in the same AZ's as the webservers.
+## Task 2.6:
 For disaster recovery, the application tier and database tier should be backed up in a different location.
-- To achieve this, I created a replication of the database in another region.
-And created an image of the website server, took a snapshot and stored it to the other region.
+- To achieve this, I created an image of the website server, took a snapshot and stored it to another region.
+And created a replication of the database in another region as well.

-## Task 2.6:
+## Task 2.7:
 There should be at least 1 monitoring systems in place to notify the company in case the website is down.
 - I created a Cloudwatch alarm and an SNS topic to alert the company